GreenBlackSky/COIN/README.md

 Simple budget planner.

 ## Architecture
-* Flutter based web-app is build in and being served from docker container.
+* App is build in and being served from docker container.
+* Consists of several microservices.
+* Flutter based front end.
 * Flask based REST api is served by gunicorn.
 * Flutter and Flask comunicate through localohost port 5004 for now.
 It would be nice to have more sophisticated routing.
 * Flask jwt is used to authrize users.
 * Also, API-service handles all the user-related logic.
 Login, register stuff.
-* Services comunicate with each other with the help from celery and rabbitMQ.
+* Services comunicate with each other with the help from celery, rabbitMQ and my custom solution `celery-abc`.
-* There is a wrapper that hadles celery tasks and calls.
 * Each service has it's own postgres database.

 All wrapped up in docker containers.

-## Services:
+## Services
 * Web entrypoint is a simple service with flutter web app inside.
 * API service runs REST api, build with Flask.
 Also, it regulates access and provides all the "login-signup" stuff.
 * CORE service contains the most basic logic - working with accounts (one user can have multiple accounts), events and labels.